-A mechanical slot of wall paneling slides back and up, revealing a solid hollow cube of metal boxing hidden inside the wall, one foot in length by one foot in width by one foot in depth.
-"Certainly, Mr. Parker."
+A mechanical slot of wall paneling slides back and up, revealing a glorified laundry chute big enough for any and all Avengers uniforms.
 Peter drops his ragged suit through the wide tube snaking from the bottom of the box down to a secret laundry room on the floor below, knowing that the next time he sees it, it will have been mended and washed by Tony's custom, superhero-suit-dealing laundry robots.

 "My pleasure Mr. Parker."

-Peter slides off his webbing devices, tucking them neatly into his pockets, and washes his hands for a good two minutes, watching in morbid fascination as the stream of water trickling down the drain is tinged with blood and mud and dried flakes of skin turns from pinkish-brown to clear.
+Peter slides off his webbing devices next, tucking them neatly into his pockets, and washes his hands for a good two minutes, watching in morbid fascination as the stream of water trickling down the drain tinged with blood and mud and dried flakes of skin turns from pinkish-brown to clear.
 Then he strolls out of the bathroom feeling decidedly less grungy than when he went in.

 And then he slips on a discarded homework assignment that was never turned in and goes tumbling to the floor.

-"What the heck?"
-He says, sitting up wearily, rubbing his sore and bruised head and pinning a dirty glare on the corner of the dresser that his head had hit.
+"What the heck?" he says, bewildered.
+He sits up wearily, rubbing his sore and bruised head and pinning a dirty glare on the corner of the dresser that his head had hit.
 Dirty clothes are flying everywhere, chemistry and algebra II notes are spread across the floor, and Percy is at the center of his own personal whirlwind of under-the-bed memorabilia, digging through his closet with hands flashing like shovels.
 "What are you doing?"

 Ignoring him pointedly, Percy continues to dig.